Drallas/Four-card-feature-section/README.md

 ### Useful resources

 - [Grid Layoutit](https://grid.layoutit.com) - I'm a visual learner, in the process o learning this helps me to focus on implementing the concept without having to struggle on the CSS details.
 A promise to myself; next one i write from scratch.
+- [CSS Trick Complete Grid Guide](https://css-tricks.com/snippets/css/complete-guide-grid/) I had seen and bookmarked this one before, but now I had to read it again, to understand and extract what i needed to make the grid look as the design wanted!

 ## Author